Frans-db/portfolio/README.md

 ### Installing

 All necessary files to run are included in the repo.
-Just clone and run the index.html file to see the results.
+Just clone and open the index.html file to see the website.

 To make changes the development dependencies have to be installed using
 ```